Postgraduate Course: Language Behaviours, Brains and Cognition: Principles and Approaches (PSYL11073)

 |Credit level (Normal year taken)||SCQF Level 11 (Postgraduate)

 ||Availability||Not available to visiting students

 |Summary||We will consider speaking, listening, and reading in relation to brains and cognition.

 In this course we will review the techniques and the approaches that are available for studying how brains underwrite language behaviours.
 We will look at the principles of all types of imaging, at response time experiments, at cognitive impairment, and computational cognitive modelling.
 These approaches will be discussed in the context of the latest empirical research.

+This is a stand-alone course but has also been designed as a precursor to Language, Behaviours, Brains and Cognition: Data and Theories.
 The goal is to reflect an Edinburgh view of language research.